 With the fifth highest arrests rate in the country for marijuana crimes, residents of this state should familiarize themselves with the local laws.
+A medical marijuana law has been signed into law but is not yet operational.

 Marijuana use is allowed for medical purposes in Louisiana, but any other possession, distribution, and cultivation is illegal.
 Weight limits for possession are unusually high.